We’re your other half. We’re a financial manager and an accounts team in one.

-For being the person that gets their hands dirty and doing what needs to be done.
+For being the person that gets their hands dirty and does what needs to be done. ]

 What do you love about working at In Good Company?

-I love the fact that no day is ever the same.
+I love the fact that no two days are ever the same.
 There is a huge variety of work and no shortage of challenges.
-Were constantly learning and using that knowledge to improve how we service our clients and enhance our offer.
+We’re constantly learning and using that knowledge to improve how we service our clients and enhance our offer.

 But what I love most, and it must be the practical accountant side of me, is seeing companies grow and prosper.